Bad weather, landslides and storms in Northern Italy. Deaths in Switzerland and France. Video

 Bad weather hits northern Italy, particularly Valle d’Aosta and Piedmont, with extensive damage caused by landslides and mudslides.

 Firefighters had to intervene in several areas due to flooding and landslides.
-In the Turin area, in Locana, 37 people were transferred from a restaurant that remained isolated following a landslide, while in Chialamberto a condominium of 50 people was evacuated due to the risk of flooding.
-Two families were evacuated in Mathi due to the risk of flooding of the Stura di Lanzo river and in Montanaro the firefighters rescued a family with a 3-month-old girl stuck in the car due to the swelling of the Orco torrent.
+In the Turin area, in Locana, 37 people were transferred from a restaurant that was isolated following a landslide, while in Chialamberto a condominium of 50 people was evacuated due to the risk of flooding.
+Two families were evacuated in Mathi due to the risk of flooding of the Stura di Lanzo river, and in Montanaro the firefighters rescued a family with a 3-month-old baby girl who was stuck in their car due to the swelling of the Orco torrent.

 Several interventions also in the Verbania area.
 In Macugnaga the Anza torrent overflowed in several points of the Anzasca Valley causing widespread flooding and some people were moved to safety.
 Finally, there are about forty people in Varzo who remained stranded after a landslide and are now staying at the CAI refuge.
 In the morning a helicopter from the Turin Flight Department will take off for a new overflight of the affected areas.
 Since yesterday evening, the men of the Piedmont Civil Protection have been working to monitor the progress of the disturbance and coordinate the interventions of the Civil Protection in close collaboration with the Prefectures of Turin and Verbano Cusio Ossola.